BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     will skip the execution of it if this is not the case.
 With this option Bob not use that optimization and will execute all build steps.

+``-j, --jobs``
+    Specifies the number of jobs to run simultaneously.

+    Any checkout/build/package step that needs to be executed are counted as a job.
+Downloads and uploads of binary artifacts are separate jobs too.
+If a job fails the other currently running jobs are still finished before Bob returns.
+No new jobs are scheduled, though, unless the ``-k`` option is given (see below).

+    If the -j option is given without an argument, Bob will run as many jobs as there are processors on the machine.

+``-k, --keep-going``
+    Continue  as much as possible after an error.

+    While the package that failed to build and all the packages that depend on it cannot be built either, the other dependencies are still processed.
+    Normally Bob stops on the first error that is encountered.

 ``-n, --no-deps``
     Don't build dependencies.